victoriakimm/victoriakimm.github.io/_posts/2023-05-10-Ring-Alarm-Decor.md

 Ring Alarm Decor:

 Have an empty space on your bedroom wall?
 Need an alarm clock?
 Ring Alarm Decor doubles as both an alarm clock and a stylish way to decorate your room.
-When you turn on a switch and a certain brightness theshold is reached, a buzzer and 4 leds will go off simultaneously, indicating that it is time to wake up.
+When you turn on a switch and a certain brightness theshold is reached, a buzzer and four leds will go off simultaneously, indicating that it is time to wake up.